NSAA Ski Train

 - Change of clothes for ride home – shoes at all times

 - Food and refreshments (no glass please).
 Adult beverages are allowed but please keep them concealed.
 It is recommended that hard liquor be left at home or beverages be premixed.
 Displaying alcohol is strongly discouraged.
-When there are visible containers or kegs, groups tend to congregate blocking the aisle and causing safety concerns.
 Please be mindful that the Ski Train is a family friendly event and safety is our number one concern.
 Adult beverages are allowed but drink responsibly please.
 Help us keep the BYOB option available in the future.
 Due to complimentary beer provided in cars A-E, BYOB is not allowed for Car A-E.

 - Crock pots & blenders?
-There are limited electrical outlets in some cars, check with the NSAA office for availability in your car.
+There are limited electrical outlets in some cars, check with the availability in your car on the seating charts

 What not to bring: